Saturday July 29, 2017

 The course is out and back and starts with a right turn onto Long Bay Lane heading East.
 Bikers turn right on East Lake Drive heading South and then turn left heading on Pawnee Road.
 You will then turn left onto New City Road and continue straight on it until the turnaround at Lake Sangchris Access Area #3.

-It is very important to remember you will be passing the Stoneman Turn Around at mile 6 marked with a orange cone, a 9′ foot tall Yellow balloon, signs, markings on the road and a volunteer.
-YOU PROCEED WITH CAUTION STRAIGHT AT THIS TURN AROUND.
+It is very important to remember you will be passing the Stoneman Turn Around at mile 6 marked with an traffic cone, a 9′ foot tall Yellow balloon, signs, markings on the road and a volunteer.
+YOU PROCEED WITH CAUTION AND GO STRAIGHT AT THIS TURN AROUND.
 DO NOT TURNAROUND HERE.

 The Iron Abe turnaround is at Lake Sangchris Access Area #3 at mile 12.4 and is counter clockwise around the cone in the center of the road.
 There will be a orange cone, a 9′ foot tall Orange balloon, signs, markings on the road and a volunteer marking down numbers as they pass and head back on the course.